bitcoin-dev-project/bitcoiner-intro-to-rust/07_arrays_and_conversions.md

 <[u8; 4]>::try_from(&transaction_bytes[0..4]).unwrap()
 ```

-If a type implements the `TryFrom` it also comes with a `try_into` method that can be used in the other direction.
+If a type implements the `TryFrom` it also provides a `try_into` method that can be used in the other direction.
 For example, we can also do something like this by being explicit about our variable's data type:

 ```
 let version_bytes: [u8; 4] = &transaction_bytes[0..4].try_into().unwrap();